dbein/dbein.github.io/research_publications.md

 (CSUF) PI for the grant “Women in Computer Science Inclusive Excellence - CSUF Pathways, Pipeline, Practice (P-Cubed)” (March 2021-March 2023), Northeastern University, amount $650,000; co-PI Ms. Beth Harnick-Shapiro

-(CSUF) PI for the grant “Management of Mass Casualty via an Artificial Intelligence Based System” (April 2021-March 2023), NATO, amount 299,800 Euro; a five-country collaboration with universities or research institutions in Croatia, Germany, Moldova, and Romania
+(CSUF) One of the five leading PIs for the grant “Management of Mass Casualty via an Artificial Intelligence Based System” (April 2021-March 2023), NATO, amount 299,800 Euro; a five-country collaboration with universities or research institutions in Croatia, Germany, Moldova, and Romania

 (CSUF) PI for Graduation Initiative 2025 CSUF internal grant “Interactive Teaching Using Flipped Classroom and Collaborative Assessment”, amount $9500; co-PI Sandra Boulanger